Kino Lorber Unlocks Door To Hidden Terror!

 STREET DATE: MARCH 21, 2017/KINO LORBER

-One of the great services performed to the viewing public, and to mankind in general, was when the gubernatorial mad scientist laboratory Gizmonic Institute shot a pair of low-level tech grunts, known as “Joel”, and later replaced by “Mike”, into space and forced them to watch about 100 years’ worth of bad movies.
+One of the great services performed to the viewing public, and to mankind in general, was when the gubernatorial mad scientist laboratory Gizmonic Institute shot a pair of low-level tech grunts into space, first “Joel” and later “Mike”, and forced them to watch about 1000 years’ worth of bad movies.
 Accompanied only by their robot companions, the sardonic “Tom Servo” and the sarcastic “Crow”, Joel and Mike staved off ever-encroaching insanity with what the grand experiment soon discovered to be the most sophisticated and quality-redeeming tool available to the human psyche: irony.
 From The Crawling Eye (1958) through Manos: The Hands of Fate (1966) to Danger: Diabolik (1968), the best defense against glaring plot inconsistencies, character cliché, and general slapdashery, it was found, was whistling-in-the-dark wisecracks in the company of beleaguered-but-sympathetic viewing companions.

 Failing that, as is usually the case with this solitary viewer, one at least has recourse to the solace of counter-narrative: in other words, the art of watching the movie “within” the movie and unlocking its “hidden” story.